dirko/dirko.github.io/_posts/2021-01-06-rewrite-systems.md

 $$g$$ is a binary (takes two terms) function symbol, and $$f$$ also.
-Usually I would think of $$f$$ or $$g$$ as taking two arguments, but it seems the word "argument" is carefully avoided in the wikipedia article, so maybe they only become "arguments" when assigned semantics.
+Usually I would think of $$f$$ or $$g$$ as taking two arguments, but it seems the word "argument" is carefully avoided in the wikipedia article, so maybe they only become arguments when assigned semantics.
 Prolog talks about terms as function arguments though.

 ## Termination
 A system is *terminating* if there are no sequences of derivations that are infinite.
-For example, if there are two rules that just rearrange things then it is possible to use those rules for ever.
+For example, if you had to put back two white beans if you took out two black beans and vice versa, then it is possible to use those rules forever.

-The urn example, on the other hand, is terminating since the number of beans decrease every round.
+The original urn example, on the other hand, is terminating since the number of beans decreases every round.

 A *termination function* can be used to characterise terminating systems.